Hitoshi Murayama

 Hitoshi Murayama (村山 斉, Murayama Hitoshi) is a Japanese-born physicist with notable contributions in the fields of particle physics and cosmology.
-He is currently a professor at the Center for Theoretical Physics at the University of California, Berkeley, and Director of the Kavli Institute for the Physics and Mathematics of the Universe at the University of Tokyo.
+He is currently a professor at the Center for Theoretical Physics at the University of California, Berkeley, and was the Director of the Kavli Institute for the Physics and Mathematics of the Universe at the University of Tokyo.

 Biography

 Born in Japan in 1964, Murayama obtained his B.Sc. in Physics from the University of Tokyo in 1986.
 He completed his Ph.D. in Tokyo in 1991.
-In 1993, he emigrated to the US to join the Lawrence Berkeley National Laboratory as a post-doctoral research fellow.
+In 1993, he moved to the US to join the Lawrence Berkeley National Laboratory as a post-doctoral research fellow.
 In 1995, he was appointed as an associate professor in University of California, Berkeley, where he became a full professor of physics in 2000.
 He is the founding director of the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU) at the University of Tokyo since 2007.
 In addition, he has been a visiting scientist at CERN since 2016.

 In 2013, he was elected to the American Academy of Arts and Sciences and was chosen as a fellow of the American Physical Society.
 In October 2014, he delivered an invited lecture titled "Science for Peace and Development" at the Headquarters of the United Nations in an event honoring the 60th anniversary of CERN.